-From there life becomes less fun for poor Bruno, leaving behind his three best friends.
-Unhappy and lonely, he wanders out behind his house to explore his surroundings.
-One day during his exploration, finds Shmuel (Jack Scanlon), a Jewish boy of his age.
-From there an unlikely friendship grows between these two kids that makes a bold statement about the world around them.
+Leaving behind his three best friends, Bruno’s life becomes less fun.
+Afraid and lonely, he walks around behind his house to see what’s around him.
+While exploring one day, he encounters Shmuel (Jack Scanlon), a Jewish boy his age.
+The two kids form an unlikely friendship that makes a strong statement about the world around them.

-One day Shmuel’s father goes missing at the “farm” (Concentration camp).
-Bruno offers to help his friend search for him, saying, “It will be like an adventure!”
-Shmuel gets a pair of spare “pajamas” for Bruno so he won’t draw attention.
-Bruno digs a (precise and impossibly large) trench under the fence. until he comes face to face with the horror inside the fence.
-But when he sees enough to become frightened, he gathers himself and makes a clear decision to face his fear in order to help his friend.
+At the “farm” (concentration camp), Shmuel’s father goes missing one day.
+Bruno agrees to help his friend find him, saying, “It will be like an adventure!”
+Shmuel gets Bruno some “pajamas” so he won’t draw attention.
+Under the fence, Bruno digs a trench (precise and enormous).
+Until he confronts the horror within the fence.
+Once frightened, he gathers himself and decides that it is best to face his fear than to remain in his fright.

-Heartbreaking and soul-rending!
-The Boy in the Striped Pajamas is, one more piece of the puzzle that ultimately forms the picture of who we were, who we are and who we don’t want to become.
+Soul-crushing and heartbreaking!
+As a part of our collective identity, the Boy in the Striped Pajamas is a piece of the puzzle that shows who we were, who we are, and who we don’t want to be.